parrt/msds501/notes/reading-code.md

 We read code in order to:

 * **Gain new experience**.
 Just as in natural language where we learn to speak by listening to others, we learn programming techniques by recognizing cool patterns in the code of others.
+Code is how programmers communicate and you will need to quickly understand the code I build in class.
 * **Find and adapt code snippets**.
 We can often find hints or solutions to a coding problem through code snippets found via Google search or at [StackOverlow](https://stackoverflow.com/).
 Be careful here you do not violate copyright laws or, in the case of student projects, academic honesty rules.
 * **Discover the behavior of library functions or other shared code**.
 The complete behavior of a library function is not always clear from the name or parameter list.
 Looking at the source code for that function is the best way to understand what it does.
 The code **is** the documentation.
 While we're discussing library functions, let me highlight a golden rule: *You should never ever ask your fellow programmers about the details of parameters and return values from library functions.* You can easily discover this yourself using "jump to definition" in PyCharm or by searching on the web.
 * **Uncover bugs, in our code or others' code**.
 All code has bugs, particularly code we just wrote that has not been tested exhaustively.
 As part of the coding process, we are constantly bouncing around, reading our existing code base to make sure everything fits together.